Sep 04, 2020

 What’s possible: A vision of Oregon in 2050

-We’ve spent the decades since the Oregon Climate Action Plan was adopted in 2020 transforming our economy by following OCAP's directives.
+The year is 2050.
+We’ve spent the last 30 years, since the Oregon Climate Action Plan was adopted, transforming our economy by following OCAP's directives.
 The results: our air is cleaner than it has been in decades, which has lowered health problems and healthcare costs for things like childhood asthma and chronic breathing problems like COPD.
 Heart disease and cancer rates have fallen as pollutants like soot, sulfur, arsenic, and mercury have disappeared from the air.

 If people are buying a new car or truck, there are only zero-emissions electric or hydrogen-fuel options.
 Most folks don’t own gas-burning cars anymore, which means the cost of driving around has shrunk and families can spend money on other essentials or entertainment.